mate-android-testing/mate-commander/README.md

 MATE_COMMANDER_HOME="C:\\Users\\Michael\\git\\mate-commander"
 ```

+Create an empty `bin` folder within the mate-commander directory (this is where the MATE-Server jar will be placed).
 Now, run `buildMATE.sh`.
 This will build and copy the relevant artifacts (apks, jar) into `MATE_COMMANDER_HOME`.
 NOTE: If your Java version is incompatible with the gradle version of MATE, you can use some older Java version by
 specifying `-Dorg.gradle.java.home="C:\\Program Files\\Java\\jdk-11"` when running the gradle commands.